labsister21/tugas-besar-sister-onewithoutcuda/README.md

 - `set <key> <value>`: Sets a key to a string value.
 - `get <key>`: Retrieves the string value of a key.
 Returns an empty string if the key doesn't exist.
 - `del <key>`: Deletes a key-value pair and returns the deleted value.
-Returns an empty string if the key didn't exist[cite: 77].
+Returns an empty string if the key didn't exist.
 - `append <key> <value>`: Appends a string value to an existing key's value.
 If the key doesn't exist, it's created with an empty string before appending.
 - `strln <key>`: Returns the length of the string value associated with a key.
 - `ping`: Checks connectivity with the server; the server responds with "PONG".